zenakuten/WSUTCompWeaponConfig/README.md

 # WSUTComp Weapon Config

 Mutator to allow you to modify all of the weapon parameters of each weapon, like fire rate, damage, etc.

-## Usage with WS3SPN / TAM

-Because WS3SPN also does some weapon modifications, there are some caveats:

-* If you use the give weapon feature to give a weapon already given by WS3SPN (e.g. shock), it is unknown which ammo value will take precidence (WS3SPN also configures ammo amounts).
-* WS3SPN has an option to "modify the shield gun" which changes the shield jump.
-WS3SPN's settings will override the ShieldGun config values SelfForceScale, SelfDamageScale, MinSelfDamage.
-WS3SPN also has these settings.

 ## Main Menu
 ![image](pics/MainMenu.png)